Skip to content

 neuron-js uses a "Sum of Products" approach to logic.
 Conditions are grouped into blocks.

-• AND: All conditions within a block must be true.
+• AND: all conditions within a block must be true.

-• OR: If any block is true, the entire rule evaluates to true.
+• OR: if any block is true, the entire rule evaluates to true.

 How to trigger OR